strimzi/strimzi.github.io/_posts/2023-11-01-unidirectional-topic-operator.md

 strimzi-topic-operator-kstreams-topic-store-changelog---b75e702040b99be8a9263134de3507fc0cc4017b   my-cluster   1            3                    True
 ```

-Finally, you can also try to create a test topic as shown before.
+Finally, can get rid of all the finalizers and create a test topic as shown before.

 ### Conclusion